brianach/plassy/README.md

 ### <h2>Why the Plassy?</h2><br>

-I have been fascinated with the Plassy since I was a child.
+My father Máirtín ó Cualáin (Martin Folan) was a member of the onshore rescue unit and took part in the rescue of the Plassy crew.
+I myself have been fascinated with the Plassy since I was a child.
 It was a favouite spot in which to play hide and seek or just to explore from the time I first managed to climb up into it, itself a rite of passage of sorts when growing up on Inisheer.
 One of my scariest and proudest moments was walking accross the 4m iron girder in the engine room in order to climb down there to explore the dark recesses of the ship.
 The girder was barely 10cm wide and there was a drop of about 4m to the engine room floor which was strewn with debris and rusting metal, hence the mix of fear and pride.
 Of course it goes withouot saying that I wouldn't encourage anyone to do such a thing today and in fact it is even more dangerous than ever now given the state of corrosion of the plassy and the advanced structural damage caused over time by the incessant pounding of Atlantic storms.

 <br><hr><br>